bugsbunnyshah/braineous/developer-joy.md

 ---
 layout: developer-joy
 title: Data Pipelines
-subtitle: Dynamic Configuration based Source Data to Target Store/Microservice delivery at scale
+subtitle: Schema-agnostic, dynamic configuration-based approach to data delivery at scale.
+No service disruption to any changes
 permalink: /developer-joy/
 ---